-Frequently Asked Questions
+Minneapolis Police Department (MPD) Hiring Frequently Asked Questions

 Job announcements will list all minimum requirements.

-Where do I get an application?
+Where to get an application

-Yes.
+- Yes.
 The MPD Backgrounds Unit will conduct a thorough background investigation on every applicant.

-No, but having a 4-year degree or a Masters degree may help when seeking a promotion or specialized assignment within the department.
+- No, but having a 4-year degree or a Masters degree may help when seeking a promotion or specialized assignment within the department.

 What shifts do officers work?

-Officers work mainly 10 hour shifts while on patrol assignment.
+- Officers work mainly 10 hour shifts while on patrol assignment.

 How are police officer work schedules and assignments determined?

-Assignments to precincts are determined at the end of an officer's training and are based on department staffing needs.
+- Assignments to precincts are determined at the end of an officer's training and are based on department staffing needs.
 An officer's shift assignment, within a patrol precinct, is determined and based upon the officer's seniority rank.

-An officer's days off request is made at the beginning of each 28-day scheduling period.
+- An officer's days off request is made at the beginning of each 28-day scheduling period.
 The officer chooses his or her own days off to be reviewed by a supervisor.
 As long as all days off requests coincide with shift staffing requirements, an officer's original days off request is approved.

-Does the Police Department pay for all uniforms and equipment?
+Does the police department pay for all uniforms and equipment?

-MPD Officers are entitled to reimbursement for the purchase price of uniforms and equipment as determined by contract negotiations.
+- MPD Officers are entitled to reimbursement for the purchase price of uniforms and equipment as determined by contract negotiations.

 How long does the hiring process take?

-The hiring process can take up to 6 to 12 months.
+- The hiring process can take up to 6 to 12 months.

-Will the hiring process be shorter for applicants with previous law enforcement or military experience?
+Is the hiring process be shorter for applicants with previous law enforcement or military experience?

-Generally no, previous experience may help an applicant be more competitive in the process, but it will not shorten the process.
+- Generally no, previous experience may help an applicant be more competitive in the process, but it will not shorten the process.

 Does Minneapolis have a residency requirement?

-The Minneapolis Police Department does not require officers to live within the city limits.
+- The Minneapolis Police Department does not require officers to live within the city limits.

 What area does the Minneapolis Police Department patrol?

-The Minneapolis city limits are approximately 58 square miles.
+- The Minneapolis city limits are approximately 58 square miles.
 Learn more about police precincts.